designbychemisax/cordova-plugin-cbeacon/README.md

 If you want to help  develop or maintain this plugin, please fork and send me plugin requests!

 __current supporters:__

-This plugin is currently not being supported
+This plugin is not currently being supported by anyone.

 #Disclaimer